benjamincrozat/content/posts/laravel-soft-delete.md

 Categories: laravel
 ---

-## Introduction to soft deletes
+## What are soft deletes?

-**A soft delete is the action of marking a model as deleted without really deleting it from the database.**
+**Soft deletes allows developers to mark models as deleted without deleting them from the database.**

 Imagine a `deleted_at` column in your database containing the date where your entry has been deleted.

-## The benefits of soft deletes

-**The main benefit of soft deletes is that you don't loose data anymore.
-You will always be able to restore it.**
+Their main benefit is that you don't loose data anymore.
+You will always be able to restore it.

-You could also set up a scheduled task to clean up old soft deleted models given enough time passed.
-(Once they're definitely deleted, you will be able to rely on your backups.)
+Obviously, there is a mechanism to help you clean up old soft deleted models that I'll show you later.

 ## How to set up soft deletes